mdfnam/QnA/Ism as a Noun.md

   <img src="https://github.com/mdfnam/QnA/assets/156814846/529dfc11-d675-4d18-abdc-8df61fd7b458" width="430">
 </p>

 **Note:** When discussing the word "Allah", it is important to use the phrase 'The Word Allah' to be respectful, as we are referring to the word rather than addressing Allah (Subhanahu wa Ta'ala) himself.
-Therefore, we state here that 'The word Allah is a proper noun'.
+Thus, we state here that 'The word Allah is a proper noun'.

 ## Collective Nouns
 - **Definition:** Collective nouns refer to groups of people, animals, or things as a single entity.
 They used to represent a collection or gathering of individuals.